Binaryzero/IO2/reportviaoutlok.md

             <li>Prioritize patching for Priority 1 vulnerabilities, especially those due within the next 30 days.</li>
             <li>Address Priority 2 vulnerabilities on a regular schedule, focusing on those due within 60 days.</li>
             <li>Implement a regular patching schedule for Priority 3 vulnerabilities to maintain overall system health.</li>
-            <li>Conduct thorough security assessments on the top vulnerable servers identified for each priority level.</li>
+            <li>Conduct thorough security assessments on the top vulnerable host names identified for each priority level.</li>
             <li>Enhance security measures against prevalent attack vectors identified in the most common vulnerabilities list.</li>
         </ol>

         <p>This summary provides a high-level overview of the current security posture.
-For detailed information on specific vulnerabilities or affected servers, please refer to the full vulnerability report.</p>
+For detailed information on specific vulnerabilities or affected host names, please refer to the full vulnerability report.</p>
     </body>
     </html>
     """